South African wine: History

 For much of the 20th century, the South African wine industry received minimal international attention.
 Its isolation was exacerbated by the boycotts of South African products in protest against the country's system of Apartheid.
 It was not until the 1990s when Apartheid was ended, and the world's export market opened up, that South African wines began to experience a renaissance.
 Many producers in South Africa quickly adopted new viticultural and winemaking technologies.
 The presence of flying winemakers from abroad brought international influences and focus on well-known varieties such as Shiraz, Cabernet Sauvignon and Chardonnay.
 The reorganisation of the powerful KWV co-operative into a private business sparked further innovation and improvement in quality.
 Vineyard owners and wineries who had previously relied on the price-fixing structure that bought their excess grapes for distillation were forced to become more competitive by shifting their focus to the production of quality wine.
 In 1990, less than 30% of all the grapes harvested were used for wine production meant for the consumer market with the remaining 70% being distilled into brandy, sold as table grapes and juice, or discarded.
 By 2003, the numbers had been reversed with more than 70% of the grapes harvested that year reaching the consumer market as wine.

+In the 21st century, there has been a focus on the growing collective of black winemakers in South Africa.
+Several black entrepreneurs whose ancestry faced the system of Apartheid rose into winemaking prominence, such as Ntsiki Biyela and Paul Siguqa.